OpenAgentsInc/snowball/docs/worklog-20250222-chris.md

 ### 10:20am

 Added sidebar layout with demo cards in [PR #1](https://github.com/OpenAgentsInc/snowball/pull/1).
 You can see how I'm primarily using code-gen with OpenAgents [here](https://github.com/OpenAgentsInc/snowball/pull/1#issuecomment-2676275168), supplemented occasionally by Cursor agent.

+### 11:10am

+I set up an initial Snowball agent in the ElevenLabs UI and tested it using their default widget.
+Now having OpenAgents help me build a custom version based on their Conversational API.